reppard/backupsss/README.md

 After checking out the repo, run `bundle install --path vendor/bundle` to install dependencies.
 Then, run `bundle exec rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bundle exec guard` for an interactive prompt that will allow you to experiment as well as run rspec and style checker when you save files.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then